Last updated on December 16, 2024

 Veteran Explorer | Illustration by Steven Belledin

-Explorer is the latest Constructed format on MTG Arena that takes all the cards that are on Pioneer-legal on MTGA as a basis for the format.
-Explorer will eventually become Pioneer once all Pioneer-legal cards have been added to the platform.
+Explorer is a Constructed format on Magic Arena that uses all Pioneer-legal cards on Arena as a basis for the format.
+Explorer will eventually become Pioneer once all of the relevant Pioneer-legal cards have been added to Arena.
+This means that although some draft bulk may not be on there, the decks actually seeing play will be identical between the two formats.

-While competitive players will want to play Explorer to work on their understanding of Pioneer, the benefits of having an analogous format to Pioneer on MTGA is that a whole new swath of players will be able to experience and enjoy Pioneer-like gameplay.
-This will act as another step in increasing the player base in Magic’s latest premier and introductory paper format with the format’s continued growth.
+Competitive players want to play Explorer to work on their understanding of Pioneer, and the benefit of the analogous format to Pioneer on Arena is that a whole new swath of players can experience and enjoy Pioneer-like gameplay.

 Explorer-Legal Sets